Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-the-world-is-outsourcing-its-brain-to-machines.md

 **2010s: We outsourced navigation**

 GPS completely killed map reading.
 I literally cannot navigate without Google Maps.
 Like, if my phone dies in an unfamiliar city, I'm genuinely screwed.
-Not "I'll figure it out" lost—I mean actually, completely lost.
+Not "I'll figure it out" lost.
+I mean actually, completely lost.
 I have no idea how to read a physical map.
 Never learned.

 **2020s: We're outsourcing thinking**

 Now ChatGPT writes essays.
 Copilot writes code.
 AI summarizes articles, analyzes data, makes recommendations.
-We're not just using tools anymore—we're outsourcing the actual process of reasoning itself.
+We're not just using tools anymore.
+We're outsourcing the actual process of reasoning itself.

 **At what point does "tool" become "dependency"?**

 ## The Difference Between Tools and Replacements

 A hammer is a tool.
 It makes hitting nails easier.
 But if you lose the hammer, you can still hit a nail with a rock.
-The skill isn't lost—you just use a different method.
+The skill isn't lost.
+You just use a different method.

 GPS isn't a tool though.
 It's a replacement.
 I never learned how to read a map properly because GPS existed when I started driving.
 The skill was never developed in the first place.
 If GPS disappeared tomorrow, I'd be completely screwed.
 The ability is just... gone.
 Never existed.

 And honestly?
 I'm kind of pissed about it.
 I wish I'd learned map reading before GPS became the default.
-The irony is I'm actually good at orienteering—I've won a bunch of orienteering competitions through Scouts.
+The irony is I'm actually good at orienteering.
+I've won a bunch of orienteering competitions through Scouts.
 But that's using a compass and a map in the woods, not navigating city streets.
 Different skill entirely.
 And I can't do the city navigation without my phone.

 AI is doing the same thing.
 It's becoming a replacement, not a tool.